Eyjafjallajökull Volcano and Þórsmörk in a Super Jeep - an Adventure in Iceland

 To reach Þórsmörk we had to cross several small rivers and one of the most notorious rivers in Iceland, Krossá river.

-Krossá river is an ice-cold glacial river, which changes its course frequently, which makes crossing it very difficult.
-Crossing it on the Procar truck was not that difficult though.
+Krossá river is a roaring ice-cold glacial river, that changes its course frequently, which makes crossing it very difficult.

 These glacial rivers are never to be crossed in a 2WD.
 Only full-size 4x4 jeeps can cross these rivers.